How To Use Fire Glass?

 The fire glass should, at the very least be flush with the top of the tray.

-In total then you would need about 4lbs of Lava Rock and 7.5 lbs of Fire Glass to fill this 12 x 12 Tray.
+In total in this example you would need about 4lbs of Lava Rock and 8 lbs of Fire Glass to fill this 12 x 12 Tray.